New England New State Movement: Practical consequences

-Supporters of the new state movement used their influence, to obtain amenities and infrastructure that would be appropriate for a new state and its capital city, using a policy of decentralisation as a justification.
-When a new power station opened at Armidale in 1922, it was under the Scottish royal banner, later, in modified form, the symbol of the New State Movement.
-A firm supporter of the movement, Armidale's parliamentary representative and Minister of Education, Mr D. H. Drummond, selected Armidale, as the site of the second teacher's college in New South Wales in 1929.
-The presence of secondary schools and the teachers' college in Armidale was a factor in the foundation, in 1938, of the New England University College that was the predecessor of the University of New England.
-D. H. Drummond was also a prominent advocate for the University College, which was established after a donation of land and donations of funds to enfrom the community.
+A firm supporter of the movement, Armidale's parliamentary representative and Minister for Education, David Drummond, selected Armidale as the site of the second teacher's college in New South Wales, Armidale Teachers College, in 1929.
+It was probably Drummond who coined the phrase "A Country College for Country Kids", and he used it effectively, seeing the college as a step towards the foundation of a university at Armidale.

+The presence of secondary schools and the teachers' college in Armidale was a factor in the foundation, in 1938, of the New England University College, which was the predecessor of the University of New England.
+D. H. Drummond was also a prominent advocate for the University College, which was established after a donation of land and donations of funds from the community.

 21st century revival

 The movement underwent a resurgence in 2004, primarily in response to State (Labor) Government shire amalgamations and farmers responses to new vegetation management policies.
 The Annual General Meetings of NSW Farmers passed resolutions to investigate the feasibility of a non-metropolitan state in both 2004 and 2005.
 A task force was formed chaired by then NSWF President Mr Malcolm Peters.
 Some polling was commissioned and a convention was held but little further effort appears to have taken place.

 A group of dedicated activists continue to agitate for a new state in the area.
 It is being carried out in an informal sense or through social media such as a dedicated Facebook page.